 - 1/4 tsp. fine sea salt

-- 3/4 cup warm milk (dairy or non-dairy soy, coconut, almond, etc.)
+- 3/4 cup + 2 Tbs. warm milk (dairy or non-dairy soy, coconut, almond, etc.)

 - 1/4 cup warm yogurt (dairy or non-dairy soy, coconut, almond, etc.) OR 1/4 cup milk

-- Additional oil for hands
+- Additional oil to brush on tops

-Preheat oven to 425° F.
+- Preheat oven to 425° F.

-I recommend monitoring this recipe in your oven the first time you try it.
+- I recommend monitoring this recipe in your oven the first time you try it.
 Bake for 10 minutes, OR until the breads are puffing up and browning slightly.
 Flip to the other side and bake for an additional 3-4 minutes.
 (You may also pan saute the breads lightly to brown the high points like traditional naan baked in a tandoor oven.)

-If you tear open one of the breads, it should be fully cooked and have some pockets of air; it should not be gummy or look uncooked inside.
+- If you tear open one of the breads, it should be fully cooked and have some pockets of air; it should not be gummy or look uncooked inside.
 If it is gummy or not fully cooked, return to the oven and monitor until fully cooked.
 That being said, these breads may appear slightly gummy when hot out of the oven; let them cool for at least 5 minutes before tearing or cutting so the structure of the breads will set first.
 Note the times and temperatures for your oven, so that next time you bake these flatbreads, you will know what produces the best results with your oven.